 Three subspecies of deer in Florida: coastal whitetail in the Panhandle, Florida whitetail throughout the peninsula, and a small population of protected Key deer in Big Pine Key.

 Key Deer migrated from the mainland during the last Ice Age when sea levels were lower.
 Only 25 to 50 Key deer were left by 1950 after hunting.
 Less than 50 in 1967 when the were listed under the Endangered Species Act.
 About 250 in the early 1980s, estimated at about 600 in 2011 through 2014 after 30 years of protection.
 Population estimates rose to 900 to 1,000, but a screw worm out beak in 2016 and hurricane Irma in 2018 brought the population down with estimates in 2019 of about 1,000 and in 2020 of 573 to 800.
 Less than 1,000 in 2021.
+A 2022 research paper put the total at 748.
 In 2019 there were discussions of removing key deer from the endangered species list, although their future is uncertain given sea rise.
 More history and Florida deer information from the 2008 management plan.

 Population Estimates: 33,000 in 1940, 300,000 in 1969.

 Florida Panther population estimated in February, 2017, of 120 to 230 adult and subadults.
 The population in 2016 estimated at 100 to 180, 15 nearly 180 in 2015, at 2014 estimate from 120 to 180, up from 30 in 1995, the start of a restoration program.
 Around the year 1900, nearly 1300 panthers.